-Erode explores continually changing and evolving landscapes and environments through the use of black, white, and an organically manipulated grid structure, highlighting the juxtaposition between structure and fluidity, as rigid structured elements break down and transition into flexible and fluid features.
+Erode explores cultural, political and environmental landscapes that are continuously in flux through the use of black, white, and an organically manipulated grid structure, highlighting the juxtaposition between structure and fluidity, as rigid structured elements break down and transition into flexible and fluid features.
 The collection seeks to reflect upon the gradual change that occurs over time to the point where the outcome is in complete opposition of the source, and yet doesn’t fully contradict, but subtly compliments.

 role Soft fabrication, rapid prototyping, fashion design, visual design, illustration